scality/metalk8s/docs/glossary.rst

 Common Environment Variables
 ----------------------------
+.. envvar:: ANSIBLE_LOG_PATH

+   File to which Ansible will log on the controller.
+When empty logging is disabled.
+See :ref:`ansible:DEFAULT_LOG_PATH` for more information.

 .. envvar:: KUBECONFIG

    Path to a file used to configure access to a Kubernetes cluster when using